timurtripp/youtube-vlc/README.md

 youtube-vlc2 behaves the same but prioritizes MP4/M4A, which should help with avoiding the seeking/replay issues sometimes present in VLC, and achieve better playback performance on older hardware.
 The quality is usually capped at 1080p (may be 720p for some videos) because 4K is encoded as VP9 by YouTube, so this is equivalent to watching YouTube in Safari on a Mac.

-youtube-qt is a bonus script for Mac users that allows YouTube playback in the built-in Quicktime Player.
-This has a caveat, as the MAX quality for most YouTube videos will be the 720p version, due to the limitations of Quicktime Player and codecs used by YouTube.
-However, some livestreams may open in 1080p by default.
+youtube-qt and youtube-qta are bonus scripts for Mac users that allow YouTube playback in the built-in Quicktime Player. youtube-qt enables video playback, but this has a caveat, as the MAX quality for most YouTube videos will be the 720p version, due to the limitations of Quicktime Player and codecs used by YouTube (however, some livestreams may open in 1080p by default). youtube-qta enables playback of the audio only version (no video), which may be more useful in some cases given the 720p limitation of Quicktime playback.

 Playback happens on-the-fly, no download is necessary.
 Any arguments passed to the script will be passed unchecked to youtube-dl, so the same options are avaliable.
 Be careful though, some arguments might break it, especially any that change the output.